mnnxp/cadbaselibrary-blender/README.md

 ##### How the add-on work with data

-To avoid losing local data when downloading from CADBase storage (from the cloud), files already in local storage are skipped.
+To avoid losing local data when downloading from CADBase storage (from remote storage), files already in local storage are skipped.

-Before uploading files to CADBase storage (to the cloud), the add-on checks for existing files in the cloud and excludes files from the upload list if their local and cloud hashes match.
+Before uploading files to CADBase storage (remote storage), the add-on checks for existing files in the remote storage and excludes files from the upload list if their local and remote storage hashes match.
 A hash is calculated using the Blake3 library.

-This check is skipped and previously uploaded files (already in the cloud) are not updated unless the Blake3 library is installed.
+This check is skipped and previously uploaded files (already in remote storage) are not updated unless the Blake3 library is installed.

 ## Links